Alternative Photography Resources

-Our Sun Printing Resources include video tutorials and downloadable information on Anthotypes, Cyanotypes, Lumen Printing, Chlorophyll Printing, and more, with two presentations from our Sun Printing Online Workshop held in July.
+Our Sun Printing Resources include video tutorials and downloadable information on Anthotypes, Cyanotypes, Lumen Printing, Chlorophyll Printing, and more, with two presentations from our Sun Printing Online Workshop held last July.

 Video tutorials, workshop presentations and demonstration plus downloadable pdf info now available in our Chemigrams and Caffenol Resources section.

 Find out about different recipes to replace traditional developer, stop and fix by experimenting with coffee, plants, and other household ingredients to develop film and prints.

 "Thank you so much for a wonderful summer of workshops, I have learnt so much from each and every one."
 Kelly